Chynese-Harris/helping-hand/README.md

 -The fonts used throughout the app are simple and easy to read.
 I chose them because I wouldn't want someone to not use my app simply because they just couldn't read it.

 -I think I chose the perfect colors for my color scheme.
 The light purple and white compliment the warm maroon and black very well.
-I didnÕt want something too dark or too light, it needed to be just right.
+I didn't want something too dark or too light, it needed to be just right.

 -My code is easy to read and neatly arranged.